 - Using asset management helps make the best use of limited resources by improving the ability to make effective long term plans for budgeting and prioritising works.
-This enables the move towards optimum use of resources when managing and maintaining the road network. - Focuses on customer outcomes through the development of clear deliverable levels of service with associated targets for performance. - Maximise user benefit for the public money spent. - Reduces costly reactive repairs by providing sound information for operational based prioritising and decision making. - A more cost effective maintenance regime by considering whole life costing in the management of the assets. - Prolongs asset life by carrying out the right maintenance at the right time. - Efficiency gains and cost avoidance through realignment of funding via adoption of hierarchy and levels of service. - The more the asset management approach matures the more efficiently funding can be used and the more effective the use of the funding is. - Publishing the approach in an Asset Management Framework improves internal and external communication, awareness and understanding. - Adopting this Framework and delivering the action plan it contains will allow us to secure £3.2million in extra funding over the next 5 years. - Support further success in the 2018 DfT Challenge Fund bid process by identifying and evidencing the economic benefits of maintenance investment in cycle and bus corridors.
+This enables the move towards optimum use of resources when managing and maintaining the road network. - Focuses on customer outcomes through the development of clear deliverable levels of service with associated targets for performance. - Maximise user benefit for the public money spent. - Reduces costly reactive repairs by providing sound information for operational based prioritising and decision making. - A more cost effective maintenance regime by considering whole life costing in the management of the assets. - Prolongs asset life by carrying out the right maintenance at the right time. - Efficiency gains and cost avoidance through realignment of funding via adoption of hierarchy and levels of service. - The more the asset management approach matures the more efficiently funding can be used and the more effective the use of the funding is. - Publishing the approach in an Asset Management Framework improves internal and external communication, awareness and understanding. - Having this Framework and delivering the action plan it contains allow us to secure extra funding over the next 5 years. - Support further successes in future DfT Fund bid process by identifying and evidencing the economic benefits of maintenance investment.